JabRef/user-documentation/en/LabelPatterns.md

 # Customizing the BibTeX key generator

-In the ‘Key pattern’ tab in Preferences, one can set the fields used in auto generation of BibTex labels.
+In the ‘BibTeX key generator’ tab of the Preferences, one can set the pattern used in auto generation of BibTex labels.
 The pattern can be set for each of the standard entry types.
+Additionally, if you right click the tab of a database, the menu "BibTex key patterns" allows to set specific key patterns for this database.

 ## Key patterns